-The last person to pass the fateful turnout prior to the murders was James Owen, estimated between 11.09 -11.14 pm.
-The phone call, if the murderer, would indicate the payphone used, would have been approximately 10 to 15 minutes away from the Lake Herman Road turnout, had he traveled directly there.
-This is because Officer Pierre Bidou received the information about the crank call as he and his partner were "on their way to deposit some marijuana in the police department’s evidence locker," after which they immediately returned back to Lake Herman Road.
-We know his approximate time of arrival at the crime scene, and therefore the approximate time he was dispatched to it.
-This ties nicely with a potential phone call from the Zodiac Killer, messaged from the exact payphone he used after the Blue Rock Springs Park attack on Michael Mageau and Darlene Ferrin.
-This payphone is 11-13 minutes traveling time from the Lake Herman Road turnout.
+The last person to pass the fateful turnout prior to the murders was James Owen, estimated between 11:09 -11:14 pm.
+The phone call (if the murderer), would indicate the payphone used to have been approximately 10 to 15 minutes away from the Lake Herman Road turnout, had he traveled directly there.
+This is because Officer Pierre Bidou received the information about the crank call as he and his partner were "on their way to deposit some marijuana in the police department’s evidence locker", after which they immediately returned back to Lake Herman Road.
+We know his approximate time of arrival at the crime scene and therefore the approximate time he was dispatched to it.
+This ties nicely with a potential phone call from the Zodiac Killer, delivered from the exact payphone he used after the Blue Rock Springs Park attack on Michael Mageau and Darlene Ferrin.
+This payphone is 11 to 13 minutes traveling time from the Lake Herman Road turnout.

 Ricardo Gomez of MK Zodiac has written an excellent article on this topic, with a possible connection to the Zodiac 408 cipher and the Zodiac 'buttons'.

 On page 31 of the LHR police report it states "Joe was interviewed at the Faraday residence, 1930 Sereno Drive.
 He was a personal friend of David.
 He states David had no enemies to his knowledge.
 David met Betty Lou approximately a week ago at the Pythian Castle where they were decorating the hall for a social event".